zwoefler/Workstation-Setup/README.md

-# Workstation Setup
+# Workstation Ansible Setup
 This is my repository for my workstation setup with Ansible roles.

+## Example Playbook
+To install all required packages, use the `post_install.yml` Playbook.

+## Requirements
+You will require a running instance of Ubuntu or Fedora.

+Tested and running on:
+- Ubuntu 18.04 LTS

-## Software I need on every machine
+## Software included
 - [ ] Debian
     - [X] Ansible
     - [X] Docker